Genivia/ugrep/README.md

            --format-end=FORMAT
                   the FORMAT when ending the search.

-           The context options -A, -B, -C, -y, and options -v,  --break,  --color, -T, and --null are disabled and have no effect on the formatted output.
+           The context options -A, -B, -C, -y, and options -v, --break, --heading, --color, -T, and --null have no effect on the formatted output.

     EXAMPLES
            Display lines containing the word `patricia' in `myfile.txt':